agentic-layer/agent-gateway-krakend-operator/README.md

 2. Generate KrakenD endpoint configurations for each agent
 3. Create a ConfigMap with the complete KrakenD configuration
 4. Deploy a KrakenD deployment that serves the unified gateway
-5. Automatically create RBAC resources (ServiceAccount, ClusterRole, ClusterRoleBinding) for the gateway to access Agent CRDs
+5. Create a ServiceAccount for the gateway deployment

 ### Default AgentGatewayClass